 Santa and his little elf helpers makes for a festive season.
 If you love children and have a twinkle

 in your eye then this could be a fun job.
-Someone will pay you to chat to children, dress up as Father Christmas or
+Someone will pay you to chat to children, dress up as Santa or

 his elves and have fun.
 Garden centres, shopping malls and larger shops will often have vacancies for

 someone to give out presents to children and have a talk with them or to pose for photographs with the children

 by the grotto.
 These are usually advertised in the local job and employment centres, the vacancies board in

 the larger shops or in local newspapers.
 You don't have to have a white beard and big belly to get employed - you'll